Tear gas, locked gates led to Indonesian soccer stampede, spectators say

 "We couldn't see.
 Fans were screaming and we couldn't breathe," said Habibi.

+The local health department put the death toll at 131.
+The victims were mostly fans of the local Arema FC team in Malang.

-Comments from spectators, police and experts who spoke to Reuters as well as video footage indicate the disaster was caused by a confluence of factors – a crowd beyond the capacity of the stadium, angry fans, the firing of tear gas by police and, tragically, some locked exits.
+Comments from spectators, police and experts who spoke to Reuters, as well as video footage, indicate that the disaster was caused by a confluence of factors – a crowd beyond the capacity of the stadium, angry fans, the firing of tear gas by police and, tragically, the fact that some exits were locked.

+Erwin Tobing, head of the disciplinary committee of Indonesia's soccer federation (PSSI), said on Tuesday Arema's security officer and the head of its organising committee would be banned from the sport for life.

 The use of tear gas, a crowd-control measure prohibited by world soccer governing body FIFA, has come under scrutiny and police have said the decision to do so was one of the issues being investigated.

-Yusuf Kurniawan, a respected commentator on football in Indonesia, said while the tear gas was fired to disperse fans who had invaded the pitch, it floated up to the stands.
+Yusuf Kurniawan, a respected commentator on football in Indonesia, said that while tear gas was fired to disperse fans who had invaded the pitch, it floated up to the stands.

 "People panicked and they were suffocated as they struggled to find the exits," he said.